siduction/sidu-manual/data/en/0520-lamp-start_en.md

 phpmyadmin
 ~~~

-As usual with siduction, we do the installations in the "multi-user.target" (init 3) in the terminal.
+As usual with siduction, we run the installations in the "multi-user.target" (init 3) in the terminal.

 **Preparations**